 #youthresearch #highereducation #alumni

-The findings have helped the university and its individual colleges to clarify their value propositions.
+The findings have helped the University and its individual colleges to clarify their value propositions.

-The alumni relations team have used the results to build profiles of its alumni as they move through their lives, creating a map of their journey that can be used to target comms and outreach activities.
+The alumni relations team have used the results to build profiles of its alumni as they move through their lives, creating a map of their journey that can be used to target communications and outreach activities.

-The findings also supported the case for getting more academics to travel, in order to make the university more visible to its alumni.
+The findings also supported the case for getting more academics to travel, in order to make the University more visible to its alumni.